jatinmadan-spektra/ai-developer/Labs/lab-03.md

     What are the geo-coordinates for Tampa, FL
     ```

-1. Since the AI has the **Geocoding Plugin**, it will be able to provide real-time information, you will receive a response similar to the following:
+1. Since the AI has the **Geocoding Plugin**, it will be able to provide real-time information; you will receive a response similar to the following:

     ```
     The geo-coordinates for Tampa, FL are: